-73. There were loads of Brothers, about 2 0 or 25 altogether.
-Mos t of the Brothers were Irish.
+73. There were loads of Brot thers, about 20 or 2 5 altogether.
+M ost of the Brothers were Irish.
 Some of the Brothers were alright.
 SNR changed while I was at St Ninian's.
-I can't remember s name.
-Brother MJJ was ^{SNR} Brother HFT w vas ^{SNR} He was a decent bloke e and I liked him.
+I can't remember SNR name.
+Brother MJJ was SNR Brother HFT was SNE .
+He w as a decent blo oke and I liked him.
 You could trust him.
-Nine times out of ten, anything to do with school would go through Brother HET
+Nine times out of ten, anything to do with school would go through Brother HFT